usr2r00t/wp-user_enum/README.md

-# A user enumeration script for a WordPress website.
+# A user enumeration script for a WordPress website
-Just a very simple WordPress users enumeration script.
+Just a very simple WordPress users enumeration script

 # wp-user-enum-script
   Work in progress ... <br/>